 Kia ora, my name is Rosie, I have loved teaching at Russell Street School for a number of years.
 I am passionate about Te Reo Maori me ona tikanga, Kapa Haka, art, being creative, digital learning and instilling self-belief in the akonga I am teaching.
 I place an emphasis on the essence and importance of teamwork – tuakana/teina.
 This promotes a culture of learning, a culture of community – where individuals contribute their strengths for the benefit of us all.
-I look forward to sharing our learning journey with you.
-Check out the RSS website for our blog, and don’t forget, our door is always open to you all day everyday.
+This year I am on study leave!
 Nau mai, Haere mai.

 Elly Warnock – B.Tchg, B.Sc.

 Kia ora!
 My name is Elly.
 It is such a privilege to be a part of the Russell Street community working with our parents and children and alongside an amazing staff.
-I love having the opportunity to work with some of our youngest children and seeing their eyes light up when they learn something for the very first time.
-As well as teaching, my role as Assistant Principal includes leadership responsibilities such as curriculum development, transition to school, timetabling and leading the junior team with Julie.
+I love having the opportunity to work with some of our more senior children and seeing their eyes light up when they achieve something amazing.
+As well as teaching, my role as Assistant Principal includes leadership responsibilities such as curriculum development, modern learning pedagogy, timetabling and leading the senior team with James.

-Kia Ora, I’m Jacqui and I teach in Room 14 ‘Class-E – Kaleidoscope’, a 1-1 laptop/ipad/digital classroom.
-I’ve been part of the Russell Street School team since returning to NZ in late 2009.
+Kia Ora, I’m Troy and I’m delighted to be back after a couple of years overseas. .
 I am privileged to be part of such an engaging, student centred and future focused community.
 RSS is a community oriented and supportive learning environment and such an innovative and inspiring place to teach and learn.

 Stephen Baker – B.A, Grad Dip.Tchg.

-Hi I’m Stephen and I teach Year 4 in a digitally enhanced (1-1) class.
-This is my 12th year of teaching and my fourth year at Russell Street School.
+Hi I’m Stephen and I teach Year 3/4 in the Monarch block.
+This is my 13th year of teaching and my fifth year at Russell Street School.
 I have a passion for eLearning (check out our Class Blog at http://theinsandouts.co.nz) and sports and believe that learning should be fun and exciting.
 Russell Street School is a great place for teachers and students and I enjoy working in such an innovative environment!